bj7612/seckill/README.md

 MyBatis is used for database access (SQL Server) covering authority, customer, product, seckill activity and sales order data.

-Redis caching optimizes performance under high-concurrency loads.
+Redis enable cache preheating data to optimize performance under high-concurrency loads, also using Redis set to limit the amount of buying for users

 DB Optimistic Locking and Index Optimization ensure consistency and efficiency.